 And that’s what this one question is.
-You can see part of it here, “How can I” and I wanted this part to show because these three words here are so important to trying to get anything done.
+You can see part of it here, “How can I” and I wanted this part to show because these three words here are so important in trying to get anything done.

 How can I?
 I do believe where there is a will there is a way to get something done.

-How can I?
-What’s the keyword here?
-How can I Design my day so that when I’m with the kids, I am present and we are fully; I am fully present there and I’m not thinking about work at the office.
+How can I design my day so that when I’m with the kids, I am present and I am fully present there and I’m not thinking about work at the office?

 Now I can tell you what it looks like for me but we are not cookie cutters, what it looks like for you is totally different probably.

 But designing your morning, designing your afternoon and designing your evening with the family so that the conclusion of the days is great.

 You’ve wrapped up and it has been a successful day.
 It’s peaceful.
 It’s not chaotic.